-I.T.
-Nelson et al. | J. of Acc.
-Ed.
-21 (2003) 215-237 219 Twenty of the 174 scenarios were selected for the instrument.4 Each scenario was structured as a short vignette followed by a conclusion reached by an auditor based on the information in the vignette.
+Twenty of the 174 scenarios were selected for the instrument.
+Each scenario was structured as a short vignette followed by a conclusion reached by an auditor based on the information in the vignette.
 Respondents were asked to indicate (1) whether the conclusion reached by the auditor in each scenario was "justified" or "not justified" and (2) "how certain" they were of their answers on a four-point scale.
 A brief explanation of their reasoning for each answer was also requested.
-According to the rules of logical deduction and induction, seven of the conclusions were justified.
+According to the rules of logical deduction and induction, seven of the conclusions were justified; the other 13 were not justified.
 The 20 scenarios are shown, along with explanations indicating the validity of each, in the Appendix.
 An example of one of the scenarios is shown below: A bank's auditors were examining the controls over the processing of loan applications.
 They knew that if the controls were good, then they would discover few, if any, exceptions in their tests of controls.
-Indeed, their tests revealed only a few minor exceptions.
-Auditors' conclusion: Controls over the processing of loan applications are good.
-Justified Not Justified How certain are you of your answer?
-I am certain I am pretty sure, but not certain I think so, but have significant doubts I am guessing Explanation:

-The instrument was administered to individuals in the following natural groups: - Nineteen undergraduate students in an auditing course, upon completion of instruction in logic for seven 75-min class periods.5 - Fifteen undergraduate students at the end of their first course in auditing, with two class periods devoted to a study of logic.6 - Thirteen masters' students in accounting at the end of their second course in auditing, with no instruction in logic.
-(None of these students reported having taken a course in formal logic in any of their studies.)
-4 Twenty were chosen for pragmatic reasons: that was the number we could include and have the instrument take less than 20 min to complete.
+Indeed, their tests revealed only a few minor exceptions. auditors' conclusion: Controls over th e processing of loan applications are good.
+JustifiedNot Justified Iow certain are you of your answer?
+I am certain I am pretty sure, but not certain I think so, but have significant doubts I am guessing xplanation: The instrument was administered to individuals in the following natural groups: 1.
+Nineteen undergraduate students in an auditing course, upon completion of - instruction in logic for seven 75-min class periods.
+2. Fifteen undergraduate students at the end of their first course in auditing, with two class periods devoted to a study of logic - with two class periods devoted to a study of logic.
+Thirteen masters' students in accounting at the and of their second course in - Thirteen masters' students in accounting at the end of their second course in auditing, with no instruction in logic.
+(None of these students reported having taken a course in formal logic in any of their studies.) &lt;sup>4 Twenty were chosen for pragmatic reasons: that was the number we could include and have the instrument take less than 20 min to complete.
 The basis for scenario selection was not random.
 We desired to include a variety of valid and invalid argument forms, and strong and weak inductions.
 Another consideration was the length of the vignettes, with shorter ones being favored, again to keep instrument administration time at a reasonable length.
-5 The instruction was based on Chapters 7 and 8 from Introduction to Auditing: Logic, Principles, and Techniques (Ratliff & Reding, 2002).
-Covered topics included evidence, structure of audit arguments, validity, truth, deduction, induction, eight valid argument forms, sixteen invalid argument forms and informal fallacies, epistemic probability, truth tables, and tests of causality.
+The instruction was based on Chapters 7 and 8 from Introduction to Auditing: Logic, Principles, and Techniques (Ratliff & Reding, 2002).
+Covered topics included evidence, structure of audit arguments, validity, truth, deduction, induction, eight valid argument forms, sixteen invalid argument forms and informal fallacies, epistemic probability, truth tables, and tests of causality. informal fallacies, epistemic probability, truth tables, and tests of causality.
+6 The instruction covered part of Chapter 7, focusing on validity, truth, and valid versus invalid argument forms.
 A bank's auditors were examining the controls over the processing of loan applications.
 They knew that if the controls were good, then they would discover few, if any, exceptions in their tests of controls.
 Indeed, their tests revealed only a few minor exceptions.
-Auditors' conclusion: Controls over the processing of loan applications are good.
-Justified Not Justified How certain are you of your answer?
+Auditors' conclusion: Controls over the ne processing of loan applications are good.
+JustifiedNot Justified How certain are you of your answer?
+I am certainI am pretty sure, but not certainI think so, but have significant doubtsI am guessing Explanation:

-I am certain

-I am pretty sure, but not certain

-I think so, but have significant doubts

-I am guessing

-Explanation: